krav maga knife defense

 BEFORE THE PHYSICAL ATTACK

-Generally the physical fight is preceded by a verbal confrontation or some sort of threat.
+Generally, the physical fight is preceded by a verbal confrontation or some sort of threat.
 This is the time to react; attack his preparation, strike before he strikes you.
 This of course requires hands-on training.
-As a rule of thumb; if you sense trouble, keep your eyes on his hands, it is the hands that kill you.
+As a rule of thumb, if you sense trouble, keep your eyes on his hands, it is the hands that will kill you.
 If you cannot see his hands - there is a problem.
 A hidden hand may be concealing an edged weapon.
 This is the time to react; either retreat or attack his preparation.

-THE TWO TYPES OF ATTACKS; Committed and Non Committed
+THE TWO TYPES OF ATTACKS; Committed and Non-Committed

 The two types of attacks can be compared to two types of baseball players, in terms of hitting.
 The home run hitter takes a big swing; he strikes out a lot but when he connects, it is often a towering home run.
 Then there is the Pete Rose model; the guy who chokes up on the bat and just wants to get a piece of it.
-He will hit very few home runs but he will almost never strike out, and he will connect with many singles and doubles.
+He will hit very few home runs, but he will almost never strike out, and he will connect with many singles and doubles.
 Either way, having the right attitude will make the difference.

 THE COMMITTED KNIFE ATTACK